Wire-Network/wire-docs/docs/introduction/glossary.md

 ## Unconfirmed Transaction

-A transaction is considered unconfirmed as long as no nodeos instance has received, processed, and written it to a block on the blockchain, i.e. it is not in the head block or a block earlier than the head block.
+A transaction is considered unconfirmed as long as no nodeop instance has received, processed, and written it to a block on the blockchain, i.e. it is not in the head block or a block earlier than the head block.

 ## Wait